gormonn/test-message-feed/README.md

   - [x] currentUser still random
   - [ ] List of users does not follow input when resized (fix or use floating UI)
   * [ ] Twice rendering http://localhost:5173/profile/:id
-  - [ ] On change feedCount and reload page -> smooth scroll down.
-(Flickering / Scrolling on filter) Try @tanstack/react-virtual
+  - [x] On change feedCount and reload page -> smooth scroll down.
+(Flickering / Scrolling on filter)
   - UserAvatar / UserFullName:
     - [ ] Bad skeletons layout
     - [ ] Refactoring skeletons like that: